You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Biennial Fees

-Each year, your LLC must submit a biennial report with the Department of Consumer and Regulatory Affairs.
+Every other year, your LLC must submit a biennial report with the Department of Consumer and Regulatory Affairs.
 This is to assist the district in maintaining current and accurate information for all of its businesses.
 Each biennial report costs $300, so plan that into your budget.
 Biennial reports are due by April 1.

 The information required to file your biennial report includes the date, your LLC’s D.C. filing number, the name of your LLC, the jurisdiction where you originally formed your LLC, your LLC’s principal office address, the name and address of your registered agent, a description of the nature of your LLC’s business, and the name and address of each LLC member.